 The basic purpose of any gutter installation Raleigh NC is to direct water away from your home.
 When gutters are working properly, your roof is protected, and so is your siding.
-You’re also less likely to have expensive foundation problems to deal with if water is being effectively directed away from your property.
+You’re also less likely to have expensive foundation problems to deal with if the water is being effectively directed away from your property.
 As you can see in the video below, gutters can contribute to an assortment of exterior problems.
-While the team from Rain-Go Exteriors is available to respond to wide range of gutter emergencies, it’s best to try and spot potential problems sooner rather than later.
+While the team from Rain-Go Exteriors is available to respond to a wide range of gutter emergencies, it’s best to try and spot potential problems sooner rather than later.
 Here are seven early warning signs to look for that suggest your gutters probably need some professional attention.

 1. Dirt Marks or Rust On Your Gutters

 Water that’s spilling over your gutters on a regular basis usually leaves behind water stains or dirt marks.
 If you spot a pattern of dirt marks along the outside of your gutters, it’s a sign that water is overflowing because you likely have a clog.
 Another telltale sign of a problem with water accumulation is rust on the inside of your gutters.
 This means water is either moving very slowly or some of it is being evaporated by the sun as it remains in your gutters.